WHY THE SKIN MICROBIOME IS SO IMPORTANT

 Certain ingredients in skincare products can specifically support and strengthen the skin microbiome:

-- Bifida Ferment Lysate and Lactobacillus Ferment Lysate: These postbiotics improve visible skin redness and strengthen the skin barrier by promoting the formation of proteins that help stabilize the cell structures in the skin.
+• Bifida Ferment Lysate and Lactobacillus Ferment Lysate: These postbiotics improve visible skin redness and strengthen the skin barrier by promoting the formation of proteins that contribute to the stabilization of cell junctions in the skin.

-- Lactococcus Ferment Lysate: Promotes skin renewal and accelerates the restoration of the skin barrier.
-It improves the function of the skin barrier, optimizes skin moisture, and regulates the skin's pH level, allowing the skin's lipid-forming enzymes to work close to their pH optimum, thus leading to an optimized skin barrier formation.
+• Lactococcus Ferment Lysate: Promotes skin renewal and accelerates the restoration of the skin barrier.
+It improves the function of the skin barrier, optimizes skin moisture, and regulates the skin's pH level, allowing the lipid-forming enzymes of the skin to work close to their pH optimum, thus leading to an optimized formation of the skin barrier.

-- Alpha-Glucan Oligosaccharide and Inulin: These prebiotics serve as a food source for bacteria and jointly support the commensal skin flora.
+• Alpha-glucan oligosaccharide and inulin: These prebiotics serve as a food source for bacteria and together support the commensal skin flora.
 They strengthen the skin barrier by inhibiting the growth of unwanted bacteria and can alleviate skin symptoms such as dryness and itching.

 KEY TAKEAWAYS

 The skin microbiome plays a central role in skin health by serving as a protective barrier against harmful microorganisms and regulating the immune system.
 A healthy skin microbiome can slow down skin aging processes and reduce the risk of skin diseases such as acne, atopic dermatitis, and rosacea.
-Dysbioses, i.e., imbalances in the microbiome, can, however, cause various skin problems.
+Dysbiosis, or imbalances in the microbiome, can cause various skin problems.

-Therefore, caring for the skin microbiome with suitable skincare products is essential.
+The care of the skin microbiome through suitable skincare products is therefore essential.
 Innovative products with fermented ingredients (postbiotics) and prebiotics can support the microbiome and strengthen the skin barrier.
 Although so far only a few cosmetic companies in Germany (Europe) use such ingredients in sufficient concentration, Dr. Emi Arpa Skin has dedicated itself to this task.
 All our skincare products contain fermented ingredients to promote and maintain the microbial diversity of the skin.

-The use of such ingredients is an important step in modern skincare and shows how scientific findings can lead to practical solutions that improve the well-being and health of the skin.
-Discover the benefits of targeted skin microbiome care and learn how our products can help maintain and promote your skin health.
+The use of such ingredients is an important step in modern skincare and demonstrates how scientific findings can lead to practical solutions that improve the well-being and health of the skin.
+Discover the benefits of targeted care for the skin microbiome and learn how our products can contribute to the maintenance and promotion of your skin health.

 FAQ about the skin microbiome